clareliguori/spinnaker-ecs-devel/README.md

  --track-digests true

 # Deploy everything
-hal deploy apply
+hal deploy apply (if you used `sudo hal deploy apply` to start spinnaker, then you should use `sudo hal deploy apply` here as well)
 ```

 Wait for Clouddriver to start up by checking the logs in ~/dev/spinnaker/logs/clouddriver.log.

 You should now be able to reach the Spinnaker interface at http://localhost:9000.
 See [DEMO.md](DEMO.md) for instructions on how to create a sample Spinnaker pipeline.

 ## Test Spinnaker code changes